Ficus triloba

 Ficus triloba is an Asian species of fig tree in the family Moraceae.
+Its native range is Sikkim to southern China, Indo-China and Sumatra.
 It is dioecious, with male and female flowers produced on separate individuals.

 Nomenclature

-This species is similar to Ficus simplicissima and synonyms include: F. simplicissima var. roxburghii, F. esquiroliana and F. hirta var. roxburghii; its native range is Sikkim to S. China, Indo-China and Sumatra.
-Note: the Global Biodiversity Information Facility lists this as a synonym of F. triloba Buch.-Ham. ex Wall.
+This species is similar to Ficus simplicissima and synonyms include: F. simplicissima var. roxburghii, F. esquiroliana and F. hirta var. roxburghii.
+The Global Biodiversity Information Facility lists this as a synonym of F. triloba Buch.-Ham. ex Wall.